 "Violence is the ethos of our times.
 It is the spirituality of the modern world (Wink, 1992, p.
 13).", writes one contemporary cultural observer and New Testament theologian, Walter Wink.
-More than any religious spirituality, including Christian, violence is the cultural air we breathe like no other.
-How can this be so after 2,000 years of Christian influence on culture?
-Simply put, as Søren Kierkegaard wrote: "My position is that the whole prevailing official proclamation of Christianity is a conspiracy against the Bible - we suppress what does not suit us (quoted in Bellinger, forthcoming)."

-This century has seen more people slaughtered than all previous centuries combined - 107 millions in wars and regional conflicts by the mid-90's.
-Christians have led, blessed, and participated in the vast majority of this killing, and continue to do so into the third millennium.
-What ever happened to following Jesus on the issue of violence?
+More than any religious spirituality, including Christian, violence is the cultural air we breathe.
+This past century has seen more people slaughtered than all previous centuries combined - 107 millions in wars and regional conflicts by the mid-90's.
+And Christians have led, blessed, and participated in the vast majority of this killing, and continue to do so into the third millennium.